Usage Examples¶

 Using a HuggingFace Dataset¶

-Load the IMDB dataset from Hugging Face and train a simple text classifier.
+Load the IMDB dataset and train a text classifier.

 from datasets import load_dataset